Tahini Chocolate Chip Cookies

 Storage

 To keep your baked cookies fresh, store them in an airtight container or wrapped tightly in plastic wrap at room temperature for about 5 days.
-If you want to prolong their freshness, consider freezing the cookies or the cookie dough balls; to do this, freeze the balls on a baking sheet lined with parchment paper, then put them all in a freezer bag to pull out in any quantity needed.
+If you want to prolong their freshness, consider freezing the cookies or the raw cookie dough balls; to do this, freeze the balls on a baking sheet lined with parchment paper, then put them all in a freezer bag to pull out in any quantity needed.
 They can be baked from frozen.
 Just add a couple of extra minutes to the baking time.

 salted chocolate chip cookie on parchment paper